pacuna/dckerize/README.md

 The nginx container is mapping its port 80 with the port 80 of the guest host, and since we're declaring a private network in our Vagranfile you can access your application by visiting http://192.168.50.4.

+### Mounting extra files to running containers

+Useful for adding sql dumps to your db container (not the data one).
+In this case you should have the file in your shared folder and send it from your host in vagrant to your running container.
+There are several ways to accomplish this, but the simplest way is described [here](http://stackoverflow.com/a/24805696).

 ## TODO

 - [x] Support for more services (redis, elasticsearch)